-11.10.1 Where there is an unplanned gap of more than 20 minutes between competitors it is mandatory to run an Interim Safety Car or consider cancelling the stage on safety grounds.
+- 11.10.1.
+Where there is an unplanned gap of more than 20 minutes between competitors it is mandatory to run an Interim Safety Car or consider cancelling the stage on safety grounds.
 For gaps of less than 20 minutes, it may be appropriate for you to consider the use of such a car dependant on the length of the stage and its position within the event time schedule.
-The Deputy Stage Commander may be suitable for this role or a dedicated crew and vehicle dependant on route and practicalities.

-- 11.10.2 Interim safety cars do not have to be competition prepared or 4 x 4's but they MUST have lights, sirens and a PA which should be used to advise spectators that further cars are to follow. - 11.10.3 It is not necessary for the Interim Safety Car to be clear of the stage before the First Car enters, dependent on length and terrain (see 11.2.5). - 11.10.4 If the gap can be filled by spreading the competitors out for following stages, the Clerk of the Course should consider this option for example, by giving a two-minute gap rather than a one minute gap between competitors. - 11.10.5 On an International event, the car running in between the two events should run as an Interim Car and not as a Sweeper Car.
-This will help ensure greater clarity for spectators as they will not assume the event is over at that point but will be aware that further competitors are on their way. - 11.10.6 This car should be equipped to fulfil the duties of the Spectator Safety Car.
+The Deputy Stage Commander may be suitable for this role or a dedicated crew and vehicle dependant on route and practicalities. - 11.10.2.
+Interim safety cars do not have to be competition prepared or 4 x 4's but they MUST have lights, sirens, radio, a dashcam and a PA which should be used to advise spectators that further cars are to follow. - 11.10.3.
+It is not necessary for the Interim Safety Car to be clear of the stage before the First Car enters, dependant on length and terrain (see 11.2.5). - 11.10.4.
+If the gap can be filled by spreading the competitors out for following stages, the Clerk of the Course should consider this option for example, by giving a two-minute gap rather than a one minute gap between competitors. - 11.10.5.
+On an International event, the car running in between the two events should run as an Interim Car and not as a Sweeper Car.
+This will help ensure greater clarity for spectators as they will not assume the event is over at that point but will be aware that further competitors are on their way. - 11.10.6.
+This car should be equipped to fulfil the duties of the Spectator Safety Car.
 This is especially important where events have only deployed the barest minimum of Safety Cars in accordance with these requirements (Spectator Safety Car and Zero Car).
 Factors such as the linear nature of your route might make it impractical to redeploy both or either Safety Car in the event that you need to restart a stage after a stoppage or period of delay.
-It is important that provision is made for the crew of this interim safety car to engage with and manage any spectators before judging the stage ready to recommence. - 11.10.7 The size and type of event will determine the number of safety cars needed as well as the likely timings.
+It is important that provision is made for the crew of this interim safety car to engage with and manage any spectators before judging the stage ready to recommence. - 11.11.1.
+The size and type of event will determine the number of safety cars needed as well as the likely timings.
 These timings will of course also be affected amongst other things by the length of stage, number of competitors and weather conditions.
-The guide below may be helpful:
+The time schedule must allow the Safety Cars sufficient time to address any matters and must never compromise their safety function through being too tightly timed.
+The guide overleaf may be helpful is to be used, unless agreed with the Safety Delegate: